collective/collective.documentviewer/README.rst

 Async Integration
 -----------------

-It it highly recommended to install and configure plone.app.async in combination with this package.
+It it highly recommended to install and configure collective.celery in combination with this package.
 Doing so will manage all pdf conversions processes asynchronously so the user isn't delayed so much when saving files.